 or attacker's MOMs

 The ways that the target of a Collision can use its POPs are similar to the ways that the attacker can use its MOMs, except that the target has no Momentum of its own, and is limited by the Momentum of the attacker when it comes to adding Damage.
 The target can never spend more of its POPs on Damage dice than the attacker has MOMs to begin with.

 The target of a successful Charging Shove may attempt to Parry the Shove as usual, if it's able (8.2: Basic Weapons).
-POPs do not affect the attempt to Parry, but they can be used to resist the KnockBack afterwards.
+POPs do not affect the attempt to Parry.

 A target who responds to a Collision by using a Charging Weapon in a successful Counterattack may add a number of dice from its POP Pile to the Damage of the weapon, up to the Weapon Size of the Charging Weapon.
 (If the weapon is not a Charging Weapon, it may still Counterattack but it receives no benefit from the POP Pile.)
-If either the defender or the attacker is able to land its strike at least one inch before the other, then they strike first; otherwise, both sides strike simultaneously.
+As always, if either the defender or the attacker is able to land its strike at least one inch before the other, then they strike first; otherwise, both sides strike simultaneously.

 A target who responds (or fails to respond) by allowing the attacker to Crash into it will still deal Crash Damage to the attacker, rolling as many POP dice as its own Structure Level, limited by the attacker's number of MOMs.